 Student Growth and Achievement

 We encourage private study and participation in honors groups.
 In a typical year, more than 10 Lakota West instrumentalists are placed in All-State honor groups (band, jazz band, and orchestra).
 More than 95% of our students participate in the annual OMEA Solo and Ensemble Contest.
-Many leading Lakota West student musicians participate in the Cincinnati Youth Wind Ensemble and Cincinnati Symphony Youth Orchestra, and in 2016 senior flute play Faith Ann Santucci will perform with NAfME’s National Honor Band.
+Many leading Lakota West student musicians participate in the Cincinnati Youth Wind Ensemble and Cincinnati Symphony Youth Orchestra.
+Since 2016, four Lakota West students have performed with NAfME’s National Honor Band – an amazing honor!

 Our band program is supported in part by the parent booster group, The Upbeat Club, and by the Lakota Board of Education.